DUNE-DAQ/daq-cmake/docs/README.md

 ```
 daq_add_application( toylibrary_test_program toylibrary_test_program.cxx TEST LINK_LIBRARIES ${Boost_PROGRAM_OPTIONS_LIBRARY} toylibrary )
 ```
 which searches in the projects' `test/apps/` subdirectory for a file called `toylibrary_test_program.cxx`, builds it, and links against the project's main library which we created via the previous `daq_add_library` command as well as a Boost library used to parse program input.
-The output application is named after the first argument to the function, `toylibrary_test_program`; it can be found in `build/toylibrary/test/apps/toylibrary_test_program`.
-Since "TEST" was selected, the application won't be placed in the install area despite `--install` being used.
-Note that if the "TEST" argument hadn't been supplied, along with the installation occuring, the build system would have looked in a subdirectory of the project called `apps/` rather than `test/apps/` for the source file.
-In this sense, `toylibrary_test_program` is an example of an integration test program of interest to a project's developers but not its users.
+The output application is named after the first argument to the function, `toylibrary_test_program`; it can be found in `$DBT_INSTALL_DIR/toylibrary/test/apps/toylibrary_test_program`.
+Note that if the "TEST" argument hadn't been supplied, the build system would have looked in a subdirectory of the project called `apps/` rather than `test/apps/` for the source file.

 Another function currently provided by the DAQ CMake module is `daq_add_unit_test`.
 Examples of this function's use can be found at the bottom of the `sourcecode/toylibrary/CMakeLists.txt` file, e.g.:
 ```